-This study has shown that for every appointment, the risk of DNA is highest among those living in more deprived areas, males, young adults and in general psychiatry settings.
-General psychiatry also had the largest difference in number of appointments between the least and most deprived population deciles, suggesting that general psychiatry may be among the largest contributors to inequity in access out of the 10 specialties we studied.
-The patterning of DNAs by these groups has been relatively stable for the past 10 years.
+This study has shown that for every appointment the risk of DNA is highest among those living in more deprived areas, males, young adults and in general psychiatry settings.
+The patterning of DNAs has been relatively stable for the past 10 years.
 Further work to examine why there is variation in the risk of DNA between groups is required, including potential differences in the barriers they face and differences in needs.